Automattic/wp-calypso/client/components/checkbox/README.md

 Checkbox
 ========

 Checkbox is a React component used to render a checkbox input field.
 It is essentially an enhanced version of `<input type="checkbox" />`, using Gridicon as check mark.
+The checked state responsibility is managed in a higher order component.

 ## Usage